MandeepSinghthakur/Python-nltk-chatbot/README.md

 Retrieval Based Chatbot

 Steps:
-1) Import and load the Data(You can edit your own data and train it)
+1) Import and load the Data. intents.csv (You can edit your own data and train it)
 2) Preprocess the Data -
     Steps: lemmatization and stemming
     Lemmatization :